alexanderbazhenoff/scripts-pipelines-and-tiny-tools/jenkins/xorg-pipelines-example/README.md

 2. (Additional) Jenkins node (or master) with Ubuntu 16.04 Server (or later): to install Xorg and execute Jenkins pipeline here.
 3. (Additional) Gitlab: to clone Jenkins pipeline code from.

-## Install openbox
+## Install openbox to Jenkins node

-Before you start add jenkins user to sudo sudoers:
+First of all you should add jenkins user to sudo sudoers to passwordless `sudo` execution:
 ```bash
 sudo usermod -aG sudo jenkins
 ```
-Allow them to execute commands without password (in example bellow we will be able to run any command, but you can add custom).
+In example bellow we will be able to run any command, but you can add single bash commands.
 So add into `/etc/sudoers` the next lines
 ```
 # Allow members of group sudo to execute any command
 jenkins         ALL=(ALL)       NOPASSWD: ALL
 ```

-One of the easiest way is to install Xorg with [openbox](http://openbox.org):
+One of the easiest way is to install Xorg together with [openbox](http://openbox.org) to avoid editing lots of configs:
 ```bash
 sudo apt update && sudo apt upgrade
 sudo apt install xorg openbox